LoyolaChicagoBooks/introcs-csharp/rst/nant.rst

   and repeat, fixing errors until you have thoroughly tested your program.

-THere are also other scripts that you might find useful at some point:
+There are also other scripts that you might find useful at some point:

 - buildall (useful to initially build all the given single-file examples so you can later execute them directly, without waiting to compile).
 The tradeoff is that